-Giant tortoises, blue-footed boobies, marine iguanas, indigenous sea lions and penguins, manta rays and hammerhead sharks, flightless cormorants and frigate birds: Without a doubt, nature reigns supreme in the Galapagos Islands, one of the world’s most revered yet remote ecosystems.
+Giant tortoises, blue-footed boobies, marine iguanas, indigenous sea lions, penguins, manta rays, hammerhead sharks, flightless cormorants, and frigate birds: without a doubt, nature reigns supreme in the Galapagos Islands, one of the world’s most revered yet remote ecosystems.

 Located some 600 miles off the coast of South America, the Galapagos are largely a protected national park of Ecuador with just a few pockets of civilization.
 The total number of visitors within Galapagos National Park at any given time is highly regulated, as are the number and type of watercraft that receive permits to operate here.
 And every water and land excursion, whether as part of your cruise or through a local tour company, will be led by a certified naturalist guide, in accordance with park regulations.
 They’re a wonderful wealth of knowledge and also ensure visitors leave no trace.

-As the Galapagos Islands straddle the equator, year-round temperates are generally warm, with lows dipping into the 60s and highs topping out in the 80s.
+As the Galapagos Islands straddle the equator, year-round temperatures are generally warm, with lows dipping into the 60s and highs topping out in the 80s.
 That being said, there is a warmer, more tropical rainy season (December through May) that brings a profusion of green to the islands and a drier season with stronger winds (June through November).
-Sea temperatures are comfortable for snorkeling and diving year round with a light wetsuit.
+Sea temperatures are comfortable for snorkeling and diving year-round with a light wetsuit.

 About Those Animals…

 The Galapagos are known for an abundance and variety of wildlife, including species that exist nowhere else on the planet.
 And the first time you land on the shore of a deserted beach, save for a few sea lions happily sunning themselves, you quickly realize that you’re but a guest in their world.
 You’ll have the chance to experience up-close encounters with all sorts of creatures that don’t seem to mind their curious visitors, in part because they haven’t really known predators.